Hey there, time traveller!

 Suddenly her husband was constantly negative, alienating friends and being confrontational at work -- a change in behaviour she would have never predicted when the pair exchanged vows.

 'He was so proud to be an RCMP member, yet he was always looking for the negative.
-It felt like he was always in a battle with somebody'
+It felt like he was always in a battle with somebody'-- Krista Bouchard, of her husband, Martin Bouchard, who took his own life just days after leaving the RCMP

 "He was so proud to be an RCMP member, yet he was always looking for the negative," Bouchard said.
 "It felt like he was always in a battle with somebody."